 1) The Renewable Energy Standard has dramatically lowered greenhouse gas emissions

 Thanks to wind and solar power additions, Minnesota’s electricity has become much cleaner since the passage of the Next Generation Energy Act.
 Greenhouse gas emissions from electricity generation have fallen steadily across the U.S. since 2007, but in Minnesota, emissions rates have fallen even faster, dropping 29 percent from 2007 to 2016.
-This advantage will likely increase moving forward, thanks to bold leadership from utilities like Xcel Energy, which will get one-third of its electricity from wind power by 2021 and aims to get 60 percent of its electricity from renewables by 2030.
+This advantage will likely increase moving forward, thanks to bold leadership from utilities like Xcel Energy, which will get 33 percent of its electricity from wind power by 2021 and aims to get 60 percent of its electricity from renewables by 2030.

 More importantly, the carbon dioxide (CO2) emissions reductions in Minnesota will likely prove to be more durable than those of the U.S. The national CO2 reductions are largely due to coal generation being replaced by natural gas, thanks to relatively low natural gas prices.
 But, historically, natural gas prices have been extremely volatile, and a price increase could mean more coal generation.
 Relying heavily on natural gas also exposes customers to sudden spikes in fuel costs.
 By contrast, renewable electricity has no fuel cost, meaning utilities (and customers) know exactly how much they will be paying for renewable generation.